Nigerian Military School: Boys Company

+The Boys Company as it used to be called was established as a full-fledged training institution under the regimentation and administration of the defunct Nigerian Regimental Training Centre (NRTC) now Depot NA.
+The first Commandant of the School, was Captain Wellington Duke Bassey.

 The aim of the school was the production of "middle and skilled manpower" to replace the departing British Colonial NCOs.
 Thus, a lot of emphasis was laid on military and academic training.
 In 1958, ten Boys from the School sat for the overseas Armed Forces General Certificate Examination and the school changed to school certificate status.

+NMS

 In 1960, the name "Boys Company" was changed to Nigerian Military School.
 In 1965 the first set of Boys took the West African Examination Council (WAEC) examination in which they performed creditably well.
 With the introduction of the new National Policy on Education, the School now runs six-year training programme broken into junior and senior classes of three years duration respectively.
 A Board of Governors was established to oversee the running of the school.

-To facilitate effective administration, Military and Academic training, the school is segmented into 5 main Wings: The Headquarters, Military wing, Education Wing, Boys Battalion and the Administrative Company.
-The first Commandant of the School, then known as Boys Company, was Captain Wellington Duke Bassey.
+Structure

+The school is segmented into 5 main Wings: